Table of Contents

 IP Subnet Results

 Need to understand how to calculate subnet mask to IP address count?
 Or just want a quick and accurate calculator for subnet mask conversions?
 This networking subnet calculator does all the hard math for you—no formulas required.
+The calculator uses bits to determine the size of each block and the number of available addresses in every subnet.

 Parameter Descriptions